 “Successful investing requires both art and science,” said Preston Athey, CFA, a 34-year veteran of T. Rowe Price.
 “When T. Rowe Price was founded back in 1937, Mr. Price always considered investing an art, and in fact, he often considered it a black art.”

-Athey who has seen all sides of the growth/value investing spectrum as analyst and portfolio manager, and has managed T. Rowe Price Small-Cap Value Fund (PRSVX) since 1991.
-He imparted pearls of wisdom, timeless investment principles and keys for investment success from his years of experience to the audience recently at the 15th Annual Equity Research and Valuation Conference in Philadelphia.
+Athey has seen all sides of the growth/value investing spectrum as analyst and portfolio manager, and has managed T. Rowe Price Small-Cap Value Fund (PRSVX) since 1991.
+He imparted pearls of wisdom, timeless investment principles and keys for investment success from his years of experience to the audience at the 15th Annual Equity Research and Valuation Conference in Philadelphia.

 The Science of Risk and Return

 Athey is highly skeptical about some of the theories and formulas developed by the scientists and academics in the field of investment management over the last 50 years.
 “Granted, the scientists have had some successes.
 For example, the Black-Scholes model and certain fixed income models are fairly well accepted,” said Athey.
 “But in the small-cap equity world where I invests, the science is less proven and in some cases just plain silly.”

 To help demonstrate his point, Athey plotted the 20-year return and risk of the Russell 2000 Value Index (RUJ), the Russell 2000 Index (RTY), and the Russell 2000 Growth Index (RUO) against the S&P 500 (SPX).
 Over the last 20 years, small-cap value stocks performed much better than small-cap growth stocks with significantly less volatility (as measured by the standard deviation of returns).